hunter125555/burnleyffc2025/README.md

 # FPL_FFC
-Designing dashboard for up to date analytics on FPL and FFC.
+Designing dashboard for up to date analytics on Fantasy Premier League and Fantasy Football Championship.

 Angular + Flask template forked from: https://github.com/shea256/angular-flask

+Includes RESTful API built with Flask on top of mongodb.

 To Run: